bluerock-io/iris/docs/proof_mode.md

   + Either the proposition `P` or `Q` should be persistent.
   + Either `ipat1` or `ipat2` should be `_`, which results in one of the conjuncts to be thrown away.
+- `[% ipat]` : existential elimination.
+Falls back to (separating) conjunction elimination in case the hypothesis is not an existential, so this pattern also works for (separating) conjunctions with a pure left-hand side.
 - `(pat1 & pat2 & ... & patn)` : syntactic sugar for `[pat1 [pat2 .. patn ..]]`
   to destruct nested (separating) conjunctions.
 - `[ipat1|ipat2]` : disjunction elimination.